 Foothill Farms Truck Accident Lawyer

-Those injured by a big rig can face unpaid time off work, high medical expenses, and the pain and suffering that goes along with an injury.
+Those injured by a big rig can face unpaid time off work, high medical expenses, and the pain and suffering accompanying an injury.
 At AutoAccident.com, our injury lawyers have helped many Foothill Farms residents get the compensation they deserve and can do the same for you.
 Just call us for a free consultation.Truck Accident Claims Are More Complex

 Claims involving commercial truck accidents are more complicated than one between passenger vehicles.
-Because truck drivers and trucking companies must carry much larger insurance policies, it is to their benefit to pay out as little as possible.
-A personal injury lawyer who has handled these types of cases can negotiate a fair settlement for an injured client or take the case to court if necessary, something a trucking company wants to avoid.Types of Accidents That Involve a Big Rig
+Because truck drivers and trucking companies must carry much larger insurance policies, paying out as little as possible is to their benefit.
+A personal injury lawyer who has handled these cases can negotiate a fair settlement for an injured client or take the case to court if necessary, something a trucking company wants to avoid.Types of Accidents That Involve a Big Rig

-Big trucks can get in the same types of accidents as passenger vehicles and light trucks.
-However, their height, width, and length are much more difficult to maneuver and require more room.
+Big trucks can get in the same accidents as passenger vehicles and light trucks.
+However, their height, width, and length are much more challenging to maneuver and require more room.
 Some of the types of collisions that a big rig can have include:

 - Blindspot collisions: Big rigs have blind spots all the way around, which prevents the driver from seeing other vehicles if they are too close.
 These areas are known as "no-zones."
 A truck driver is responsible for knowing if another vehicle is riding in their blind spot and has to avoid suddenly switching lanes or braking to avoid a collision with a car or light truck.

-- Overloading: The trailer of a truck that has been overloaded or has an imbalance of the cargo inside can end up causing a rollover.
-A commercial truck that experiences a rollover can impact other vehicles, causing serious injuries or fatalities.
+- Overloading: The truck trailer that has been overloaded or has an imbalance of the cargo inside can end up causing a rollover.
+A commercial truck that experiences a rollover can impact other vehicles, causing severe injuries or fatalities.

 - Wide turns: Because a big rig is so long, it requires more space to make a turn, and part of the trailer may intrude into the adjacent lane, crashing with a motor vehicle.

-- Jackknifing: Jackknifing occurs when the trailer being pulled swings around to the side, forming a shape somewhat like a jackknife.
+- Jackknifing: Jackknifing occurs when the pulled trailer swings to the side, forming a shape somewhat like a jackknife.
 These accidents often involve weather conditions, speeding, going downhill too fast, or applying the wrong brakes.

-- Rollovers: Excessive speed is responsible for about 45 percent of all tractor-trailer rollovers.
+- Rollovers: Excessive speed accounts for about 45 percent of all tractor-trailer rollovers.
 Because big rigs have a higher center of gravity, inattention, unsecured cargo, other drivers, brake or tire failure, and several other reasons can also cause a semi-rollover accident.
-If other vehicles are in the way when it happens, injuries can be expected as a result.
+Injuries can be expected if other vehicles are in the way when it happens.

-The YouTube video below explains why an accident between a large truck and a passenger vehicle is almost never an even fight.Investigation of a Big Rig Accident
+The YouTube video below explains why an accident between a large truck and a passenger vehicle is rarely an even fight.Investigation of a Big Rig Accident

 Your Foothill Farms truck accident attorney can investigate your collision to determine exactly why it occurred and to prove fault.
-After compiling a list of the potentially liable parties, he or she will then begin to narrow it down.
+After compiling a list of the potentially liable parties, he or she will begin narrowing it down.
 Among the areas where evidence is gathered are:

-- Accident reconstruction is performed by our investigators to determine how the collision occurred and the placement of all the vehicles before, during, and after.
+- Accident reconstruction is performed by our investigators to determine how the collision occurred and the vehicles' placement before, during, and after.

 - The police report is examined to ensure its accuracy.
 Errors in the police report could potentially interfere with a client's ability to place a compensation claim.

 - Nearby road, business, and traffic surveillance cameras are checked to see if the Foothill Farms truck accident was captured on film.
-This evidence is indisputable when the lawyer is negotiating on the client’s behalf with the insurance company or taking the case to court.
+This evidence is indisputable when the lawyer negotiates with the insurance company on the client's behalf or takes the case to court.

 - The ELD or logbooks are checked to see if they have been falsified.